Johnbirchphoto is the trading name of John C Birch Ltd a company registered in England and Wales

 51. Similarly, we do our best to avoid cancelling workshops but we must reserve the right to do so.

-52. Please note, all of our workshops require a minimum number of participants to enable us to operate them.
-If the minimum number of bookings required for a particular workshop has not been received, we are entitled to cancel it.
+52. Please note, some of our workshops require a minimum number of participants to enable us to operate them.
+You will be told if this is the case.
+If so, and the minimum number of bookings required for a particular workshop has not been received, we are entitled to cancel it.
 We will notify you of cancellation for this reason no later than 90 days prior to the event.
 In this case, you will receive a full refund.

 53. With the exception of "force majeure" as defined below, if we are forced to cancel your workshop for any other reason, you will receive a full refund.